 Step 1: Engage stakeholders

 Successful change management requires buy-in and support from the majority of your organization.
 Even when a decision has already been made, internal buy-in is essential to successful transitions.
 You have to meet people where they are.
 This starts with actively listening to those impacted by the development so that they feel heard.
 Understand their pain points, let people ask their questions, and be prepared to answer.
 Don’t gloss over the difficult parts.
 By being honest, realistic, and forthright, you can simultaneously acknowledge concerns as well as excitement to create a shared sense of urgency.
+Get the expert guide to writing a change management plan.

 Let people know what’s in it for them!
 This allows them to internalize the benefits and feel a personal sense of agency over the transition.
 Transparency is key.
 Ensure a mutual understanding of what the implications are at an individual level and for the organization as a whole.
 If you're not putting thought into, and communicating, how this will affect teams at every level; change management can come across and inauthentic and ineffective.